 A third criteria I encourage students to evaluate a program on is what experiential learning opportunities will that program provide.
 I mentioned before, a summer practicum course that I teach.
 That’s one of a dozen or more practicum courses that our program has developed and offers over time.
 When students are looking for experiential learning opportunities we’ve had those project based, real world courses working with NBA G League teams, NASCAR, PGA golf tournaments, MLB teams, NHL and minor league hockey teams.
 You name it, there’s something for every student interest area within our program and I encourage students to look for that type of experience.
 What kind of experiences are you going to be able to get?
 Because you need to be able to apply what you learn in the classroom to realistic projects you would face in the industry.

-(Check out our Internship Guide for some more helpful insight)
+Check out our Internship Guide for some more helpful insights

-John: Ok, so moving on then.
-What if any current trends or issues do you see in the industry?
+What current trends or issues do you see in the sport management industry?

 Going along with that is potentially seeing transitioning the old model of season tickets that fit new fan and consumer habits.
 Sports can’t rely on the traditional model of selling a certain number of season tickets, all this guaranteed revenue up front as opposed to fans who want to make different game consumption decisions that don’t involve an obligation to use a ticket for a Major League Baseball game eighty one days a year.
 It’s going to be interesting to see how the industry responds and adapts to some of these changes in their consumer habits.
 You’re definitely going to see changes over the years as this continues to evolve.